transistorfet/molten/README.md

 The `molten` script helps with compiling and linking IR files.
 To run an example:

 ```
-./molten run examples/fac.ml
+./molten run examples/fac.mol
 ```

-This will run cargo to build the compiler if needed, then compile the fac.ml file, as well as the libcore.ml library, link them together, and then run the output using `lli-7`
+This will run cargo to build the compiler if needed, then compile the fac.mol file, as well as the libcore.mol library, link them together using clang, along with libgc, and then run the binary.
+It can also compile to LLVM IR, and run LLVM bitcode using `lli-7` by using the `-S` flag.

 The `*.ll` files contain IR code for a single file.
 The `*.dec` files contain declarations for use when importing from another file.
 The `*.bc` files